stan-dev/bayesplot/README.md

 the **ggplot2** package.

-Currently **bayesplot** offers a variety of plots of posterior draws, visual MCMC diagnostics, and graphical posterior (or prior) predictive checking.
+Currently **bayesplot** offers a variety of plots of posterior draws, visual MCMC diagnostics, graphical posterior (or prior) predictive checking, and general plots of posterior (or prior) predictive distributions.
-Additional functionality (e.g. for forecasting/out-of-sample prediction and other inference-related tasks) will be added in future releases.

 The idea behind **bayesplot** is not only to provide convenient functionality for users, but also a common set of functions that can be easily used by